Paige Bueckers: Senior season

 Bueckers opened the 2025 NCAA tournament against Arkansas State in the first round and scored 11 points in a 103-34 win.
 In the second round of the tournament, she scored 34 points in a 91–57 win over South Dakota State.
 In the Sweet 16, she scored a career-high 40 points, including 29 in the second half, in an 82–59 victory over Oklahoma.
 She became the fourth UConn player to record at least 40 points in a game and the first to do so in the NCAA tournament.
-In the Elite Eight, Bueckers posted 31 points and six assists, leading her team to a 78–64 win against top-seeded USC and being named MOP of the Spokane 4 Regional.
-She tied her own program record with three consecutive 30-point games, while scoring a total of 105 points, the most by a UConn player over a three-game span.
+In the Elite Eight, Bueckers posted 31 points and six assists, leading her team to a 78–64 win over top-seeded USC and earning Spokane 4 Region MOP honors, becoming the second player in UConn and NCAA tournament history to be named a four-time Regional MOP.
+She tied her own program record with three consecutive 30-point games, while scoring a total of 105 points, the most by a UConn player over a three-game span, and became the first player in NCAA tournament history to record four 25-point games within the Elite Eight.
 Bueckers won her first national championship, scoring 17 points in an 82–59 win over top-seeded South Carolina in the title game on April 6, 2025.
 She surpassed Maya Moore for the most career points by a UConn player in the NCAA tournament and moved to third among all players.
-Bueckers was a unanimous first-team All-American for the third time in her career, received the Wade Trophy as the top NCAA Division I player, and won her second Nancy Lieberman Award as the top Division I point guard.
+Bueckers was a unanimous first-team All-American for the third time in her career, becoming just the 12th player in history to be named a three-time AP first-team All-American.
+She received the Wade Trophy as the top NCAA Division I player, and won her second Nancy Lieberman Award as the top Division I point guard.
 She finished her career with the highest scoring average (19.9) and the third-most points (2,439) in program history.
-On May 5, Bueckers was announced as the winner of the 2025 Honda Sports Award.
+On May 5, she was announced as the winner of the 2025 Honda Sports Award.
 On October 22, she was named a finalist for the 2025 NCAA Woman of the Year Award.